 In terms of food tourism destinations, Wexford is truly a hidden gem.
 The county’s food story dates back thousands of years and nowadays, it is teeming with the juiciest fruit, freshest seafood and lush crops.
-Seasoned food tourists will love Wexford’s Michelin accredited restaurants – Aldridge Lodge, La Côte, Table Forty One and The Duck Restaurant.
+Seasoned food tourists will love Wexford’s Michelin-accredited restaurants – Aldridge Lodge, La Côte, Table Forty One and The Duck Restaurant.
 Or those looking to learn more about Wexford’s food story and producers can book a tour with Taste Wexford.
+Taste Wexford is a sub-brand of Visit Wexford CLG.
 Click here for our food directory.

 ✓ Immerse yourself in the history of Wexford

 Wexford is one of the top destinations in Ireland for history and heritage attractions.
 This is no surprise as the county’s history dates back to over 9,000 years ago and has everything from Viking settlements to Norman castles.
 The Irish National Heritage Park tells the story of some of Ireland’s earliest settlers.
 Experience the incredible journey of those who emigrated during The Great Famine at the Dunbrody Famine Ship.
 Learn about all the 1798 Rebellion – much of which took place in Wexford – at The National 1798 Rebellion Centre and visit Vinegar Hill afterwards, the site of the main battle.
 Click here for our heritage and culture directory.